 In a calculation view, minimize the amount of data that will be pulled into the working memory by using input parameters and applying filters at source projection in the data flow.
 If the calculation view is a union of multiple calculation views, then constant mapping in the union node will result in performance improvement by using query pruning, where the data is pulled only from the desired subview (See the picture below).

-While these above-mentioned optimization techniques can help you with SAP HANA optimization, here are a few things that you must avoid in the process:
+While the above-mentioned optimization techniques can help you with SAP HANA optimization, there are some things that you must avoid in the process:

 - Using Smart Data Access (SDA) – SDAs use a high-level of memory consumption